adeha047/Workout-Tracker/README.md

   ## Description

-  As a user, I can add different workouts on a daily basis.
-There is two options of resistance training or cardio training.
-The dashboard is designed to display the total duration of the workouts entered.
-There's separate charts for
+  As a user, I can add as many workouts as I want and track the stats of those workouts for each day.
+There is two workout options of resistance training or cardio training.
+The dashboard is designed to display the total duration of the workouts entered and the weight of the resistance training workouts.

 ## Table of Contents